joecabezas/pushover.sh/README.md

 ------------

-In order to make this work, first you have to set up your "User Key" and your "Api Key", create 2 separated files named PUSHOVER_USERKEY, and PUSHOVER_APIKEY with it's respectives keys inside, this allows me to share this script without sharing my (and yours) private keys.
+In order to make this work, first you have to set up your "User Key" and your "Api Key", create 2 separated files named PUSHOVER_USERKEY, and PUSHOVER_APIKEY with it's respective keys inside, this allows me to share this script without sharing my (and yours) private keys.

-If those files does not exists, this script will warn you and then stop excecution
+If those files does not exists, this script will warn you and then stop execution.

 Have fun!

-Donation
+Donations?
 --------

 Having fun?, buy me a beer!